The child who came from an egg

-An Estonian fairy tale, this version was published in the Violet Fairy Book by Andrew Lang, in 1901.
+An Estonian fairy tale, this version was published in the Crimson Fairy Book by Andrew Lang, in 1903.

 Read more…